geoblink/design-system/src/elements/GeoChart/GeoChart.11.stacked-bars.examples.md

 ### Customizing CSS classes

-Each stcaked bar can customize its CSS classes by setting a function for key `cssClasses`.
+Each stacked bar can customize its CSS classes by setting a function for key `cssClasses`.
 This function takes as parameters the array of classes that would be set by default, the item corresponding to the stacked bar being customized and its position inside the data array.